 “I know he’s unwell, and I’m a horrible person for saying this—but god damn, he’s getting on my nerves.
 Last night I finally snapped; I said, ‘If you love her so much, Dan, then f___ing marry her!’

 “You know what he said?

 “‘Oh, we’re already married.
 I made vows to Her.
 We’ll be together again; I have to go find Her next hurricane season, I have to go back up there.
 We’re all going, you and the kids and Wolfie; you’re going to be my wedding gift [to Her].'”

 She is openly sobbing now, like a widow.

-Dr Schrag’s survival, seemingly against all odds, has inspired the hope of finding other people alive in the hurricane’s stools.
+Dr Schrag’s survival, seemingly against all odds, has inspired the hope of finding other people alive in the hurricane’s stool.
 But more realistic voices, like that of hurricane guru Kevin Trenberth, are doing what they can to dampen the enthusiasm.